HaoweiDing24/Consumer-Shopping-Trends-Analysis-2026/README.md

 4. Interpret results for business insights

 ## 4. Key Findings
+- No single dominant customer segment exists; a full-age demographic coverage is therefore required.
-- 86.9% of consumers prefer in-store shopping, with only 10% preferring online-only.
+- Nearly 90% of consumers prefer in-store shopping, proving that offline experience, immediacy and trust are irreplaceable strengths.
+Shifting entirely to e-commerce would risk losing most target users.
-- Age distribution is evenly spread across 18–80 years old.
-- No strong correlation between monthly income and online spending.
 - Discount sensitivity and impulse buying scores are consistent across all age groups.
+- No significant linear relationships exist among the variables.
+Monthly income shows no correlation with online spending, and has negligible impact on discount sensitivity, impulse buying, and brand loyalty.
+All consumption behaviors are mutually independent.
-- Online and offline spending show nearly identical distributions.
+- Online and offline spending distributions show no significant difference, with consumers' spending power balanced across both channels.

 ## 5. How to Run
 1. Ensure Python 3.8+ with `pandas`, `matplotlib`, `seaborn` installed.
 2. Place `Consumer_Shopping_Trends_2026.csv` in the same folder as `acc102.ipynb`.
 3. Open the notebook in Jupyter/VS Code and run all cells.

-## 6. Product link / Demo
-- GitHub Repository: *[Paste your repo link here]*
-- Notebook: `acc102.ipynb` (included in this repo)

-## 7. Limitations & Next Steps
+## 6. Limitations & Next Steps
 - **Limitations**: No detailed geographic data; weak correlations suggest synthetic data patterns.
 - **Next Steps**: Add regression analysis; build an interactive Streamlit dashboard.